 Findings so far

-A small selection of findings from these two surveys with Birness Drive residents are shown below:
+A small selection of findings from these three surveys with Birness Drive residents are shown below:

-- 52% of participants rated their general health as excellent or good in 2011.
-This was a decline from 60% in 2008.
+- 56% of participants rated their general health as excellent, good or very good in 2011.
+This was a decline from 65% in 2008.

 - In terms of empowerment, 52% of participants in 2015 felt that on their own, or with others, they could influence decisions affecting their local area.
 This had increased from 45% in 2008.